zcop/Asrock-DeskMini-X300-5600G/README.md

 ### What not working/barely working
 - iGPU with NootedRed.kext just for light task or crash on load.
-- Wifi with Airportitlwm.kext not so stable but very stable with itlww.kext
+- Wifi with Airportitlwm.kext not so stable but very stable with itlwm.kext.
+From MacOS 15, Airportitlwm.kext isnt working anymore, so I switch to itlwm.kext and Heliport app to get wifi.
 - My CPU has broken pin on HD Audio bus so im not able to test Speaker and Microphone.
 Sound through HDMI working.